 Patients in cancer clinical trials usually receive either the study treatment or the best standard treatment.
 Clinical trials are conducted worldwide under rigorous guidelines to help doctors find out whether new cancer treatments are safe and effective or better than the standard treatment.

-You can easily find a clinical trial near you through The Leukemia & Lymphoma Society (LLS)-supported online tool TrialCheck®, a clinical-trial search service that gives you immediate access to listings of blood cancer clinical trials.
+You can easily find a clinical trial near you through The Leukemia & Lymphoma Society (LLS)-supported online tool TrialCheck®, powered by Eviti® Clinical Trials.
+This tool gives you immediate access to listings of blood cancer clinical trials.
 All you need to do is answer a few simple questions, and you'll be directed to an easy-to-read list of available clinical trials related to your cancer.

 What Is a Clinical Trial?

 A cancer clinical trial is a carefully controlled research study conducted by doctors to improve the care and treatment of people who have cancer.
 A treatment that's proven safe and effective in a cancer clinical trial is often approved by the U.S. Food and Drug Administration (FDA) for use as a standard treatment if it meets one or both of the following criteria:

 - It's more effective than the current standard treatment.

 - It has fewer side effects than the current standard treatment